nmantani/FileInsight-plugins/README.txt

     Show byte frequency of selected region (the whole file if not selected)
   * File comparison
     Compare contents of two files
-  * File type
-    Identify file type of selected region (the whole file if not selected)
   * Hash values
     Calculate MD5, SHA1, SHA256 hash values of selected region (the whole file if not selected)
   * Send to
     Send selected region (the whole file if not selected) to other programs

-* Search operations
+* Parsing operations
+  * Binwalk scan
+    Scan selected region (the whole file if not selected) to find embedded files
+  * File type
+    Identify file type of selected region (the whole file if not selected)
   * Find PE file
     Find PE file from selected region (the whole file if not selected)

+* Search operations
   * Regex search
     Search with regular expression in selected region (the whole file if not selected)